mnberthe/aws-solutions-architect-associate-notes/README.md

 - MFA will be required to:
   - Permanently delete an object version
   - Suspend Versioning on the bucket
+- Bucket Versioning must be enabled
+- Can only be enabled or disabled by the root user

+__S3 Access Logs__

+- For audit purpose, you may want to log all access to S3 buckets
+- Any request made to S3, from any account, authorized or denied, will be logged into another __S3 bucket__
+- That data can be analyzed using data analysis tools
+- __The target logging bucket must be in the same AWS region__

+__Pre-signed URL__
+- Pre-signed URLs for S3 have temporary access token as query string parameters which allow anyone with the URL to temporarily access the resource before the URL expires (default 1h)
+- Pre-signed URLs inherit the permission of the user who generated it
+- Uses:
+  - Allow only logged-in users to download a premium video
+  - Allow users to upload files to a precise location in the bucket

 __S3 Object Lock and Glacier Vault Lock__
 - Use S3 Object Lock to store objects using a __write once, read many (WORM)model__.
 - Object Lock comes in two modes: __governance mode and compliance mode.__